casualcore/casual/README.md

 we keep them all in this repository.

 ### middleware
-casual main purpose is [casual-middelware](/middleware/readme.md), which is a XATMI implementation
+casual main purpose is [casual-middelware](/middleware/readme.md), which is an XATMI implementation

 ### make
 [casual-make](/tools/casual/make/readme.md) is a 'build system' that is easy to use.